 Our cases have described limits on permissible experimentation in the context of enablement.
 For example, in ALZA Corp. v.
-Andrx Pharmaceuticals, LLC, 603 F.3d 935 (Fed.
-Cir.
-2010), we affirmed a judgment of nonenablement where the specification provided "only a starting point, a direction for further research.".
-We concluded that one of ordinary skill "would have been required to engage in an iterative, trial-and-error process to practice the claimed invention even with the help of the ... specification." ...
-Finally, in In re Vaeck, 947 F.2d 488 (Fed.
-Cir.
-1991), we affirmed the PTO's nonenablement rejection of claims reciting heterologous gene expression in as many as 150 genera of cyanobacteria.
+Andrx Pharmaceuticals, LLC, we affirmed a judgment of nonenablement where the specification provided "only a starting point, a direction for further research."
+We concluded that one of ordinary skill "would have been required to engage in an iterative, trial-and-error process to practice the claimed invention even with the help of the specification."
+Finally, in In re Vaeck, we affirmed the PTO's nonenablement rejection of claims reciting heterologous gene expression in as many as 150 genera of cyanobacteria.
 The specification disclosed only nine genera, despite cyanobacteria being a "diverse and relatively poorly understood group of microorganisms," with unpredictable heterologous gene expression.
 Here, the specification similarly discloses only a starting point for further iterative research in an unpredictable and poorly understood field.
 Synthesizing candidate compounds derived from sirolimus could, itself, require a complicated and lengthy series of experiments in synthetic organic chemistry.
 Even putting the challenges of synthesis aside, one of ordinary skill would need to assay each of at least tens of thousands of candidates.
 Wyeth's expert conceded that it would take technicians weeks to complete each of these assays.
 The specification offers no guidance or predictions about particular substitutions that might preserve the immunosuppressive and antirestenotic effects observed in sirolimus.
 The resulting need to engage in a systematic screening process for each of the many rapamycin candidate compounds is excessive experimentation.
-We thus hold that there is no genuine dispute that practicing the full scope of the claims, measured at the filing date, required undue experimentation.